 Jana was voted Best Quarantine Art by the Dallas Observer in 2020, Best Artist editors pick in Fort Worth Magazine 2021 and Best Community Mural for both Critics and Reader's choice in 2022.

-Apothicc Studios was founded by Andrew and Renato and is based in Fort Worth, Texas.
-Renato incorporates the vibrant colors and patterns of his Brazilian heritage, while Andrew adds his country queer sass and design sensibility to create one-of-a-kind works of art with a touch of humor.
+Apothicc was created by Andrew and Renato, a couple of old marrieds.
+Renato brings the bright colors and patterns of Brazil while Andrew brings his country queer sass and design sensibility to create humorous works of art!

 Copyright © 2025 Gallery 440, LLC - All Rights Reserved.